SCH-IT-MurdochUni/NetworkingLabs/Reusable_Learning_Objects/exam_preparation.md

 * Minimize Distractions: Find a quiet study space, turn off notifications on your devices, and set specific study times to create a routine.
 * Set Goals: Break your study sessions into manageable goals and reward yourself when you achieve them.
 * Stay Organized: Keep your study materials and notes organized to avoid wasting time looking for information.
 * Generating Question Sets: Create question sets or problems to work on.
-This can be more effective than reading linearly through a textbook designed as a reference book 3.
+This can be more effective than reading linearly through a textbook designed as a reference book.

 ### Generating Question Sets with AI ###